CoolFolio/CoolFolio/README.md

 ## Customization

 As said above, you can customize the website with `builder.js` file in the `/src/`.
+Here is an example of the file.

 ![Image](/DELETEME/ray.so.png)